rdobrik/dfinityWSSample/README.md

 ## dfinityWSSample
-##Java WS connecting to Dfinity Internet Computer
+##Java WS connecting to the Internet Computer

 This sample demonstrates how to use Java Dfinity agent to create Java Web Service using Oracle Helidon SE package.
 Java reactive code calls 2 Dfinity methods